 Safeguarding against the potential cyber threat landscape

-College of Law is an Australian and New Zealand based organisation providing post-graduate legal training to university law graduates and continued legal training certified law practitioners.
+College of Law is an Australian and New Zealand based organisation providing post-graduate legal training to university law graduates and continued legal training for certified law practitioners.
 Their mission is to deliver innovative, practice-focused legal education and training to enhance the careers of practising professionals.
-Since opening in 1974, the organisation has taught to over 60,000 graduates spreading across Australia and New Zealand.
+Since opening in 1974, the organisation has taught over 60,000 graduates spanning across Australia and New Zealand.
 It now serves more than 3,000 students annually, making College of law the leader in legal education and training for professional practice across Australia.

 College of Law had been the victims of multiple ransom-ware attacks that heavily impacted the organisation.
 The security solutions coming to end of life gave College of Law the opportunity to develop a centralised vendor approach, adopting the full portfolio of Cisco content and network security product offerings.
 College of Law was looking for a security architecture that enables greater protection against Malware, provides them with an architecture which could be built upon, and most importantly provides visibility on issues which invade security.